TRITON AND BBS GAVE THE BOARD OF EDUCATION AN UPDATE ON THE BOND PROJECT AT THE OCTOBERT 13TH BOARD OF ED. MEETING

 UPDATE ON THE TIMELINE GIVEN BY BBS AND TRITON AT MAY 7, 2013 BOARD OF EDUCATION MEETING

 UPDATE ON BOND PLAN PROGRESS AT PHILLIPS AVENUE

 From Groundbreaking to Ribbon Cutting

-“This day has been a long time coait has been well worth it.
+“This day has been a long time coming but has been well worth it.
 We are excited that our students will be able to learn research and writing skills in a 21st century environment,” Superintendent Carney stated.
 “This is a wonderful day for Riverhead, and I can’t wait for the work to progress on our other buildings in the near future.”
-(See Special BOND Wming, but the website for Phillips Library)
+(See Special UPDATE on Phillips Library)